ZbrMa/Learning/README.md

 It is just testing, so i use some ugly jpeg and png images.

-Main aim is to learn some new skills and features.
-Design is not the main purpose.

 It is kind of event management application divided to more parts.
 1. Searching for events and their details
 2. Register to an event